-Revolutionary glass pavilion structure at Apple’s new headquarters, comprising a glass drum 41 metres in diameter elegantly supporting a carbon fibre roof.
+Revolutionary glass pavilion structure at Apple’s new headquarters, comprising a glass drum 41m in diameter elegantly supporting a carbon fibre roof.

 IStructE Award for Structural Artistry 2018

 Apple is renowned as a pioneer of technology, so it’s fitting that the new landmark venue for Apple’s product launches should be designed using pioneering structural technology.
 The entry pavilion to the Steve Jobs Theater includes several features that have never been seen before on a structure of this scale.